Strasserism: Origins and development

-Following his expulsion in 1930, Otto Strasser immediately founded the Combat League of Revolutionary National Socialists (the Black Front), a dissident organization which opposed Hitler's leadership.
-The group attracted a varied membership, which, alongside disaffected Nazis like the followers of Walther Stennes, also included figures from the far-right fringes of the conservative revolutionary movement.
-A prime example was Major Bruno Buchrucker, a monarchist and leader of the failed 1923 Küstrin Putsch who had previously suppressed worker uprisings with machine guns during the Kapp Putsch.
-Despite Buchrucker's open disdain for ideological programs, it was he who formulated the "Programmatic Principles" for the group's first congress in 1930, largely echoing Strasser's earlier publications.
-However, Otto Strasser's departure ultimately did little to alter the Nazi Party's course; mainstream Nazism continued its strategic appropriation of socialist-sounding rhetoric, and his dissident group quickly faded to political insignificance in Germany.
-Despite its anti-capitalist rhetoric, Strasser's movement at times received material support from British intelligence services and, according to his own claims, from certain German industrialists as well.
-Due to his growing opposition to Hitler, Otto Strasser fled Germany in 1933 and spent the following years in exile in Czechoslovakia, Switzerland, France, and finally Canada, only returning to West Germany only after World War II in 1953.
+After his expulsion in 1930, Otto Strasser founded the Combat League of Revolutionary National Socialists (the Black Front), a dissident organization which opposed Hitler's leadership in the Nazi party.
+The group not only attracted disaffected Nazis like the followers of Walther Stennes but also included figures from the far-right fringes of the conservative revolutionary movement.
+An example was Major Bruno Buchrucker, a monarchist and leader of the failed 1923 Küstrin Putsch, who had also suppressed worker uprisings with machine guns during the Kapp Putsch.
+Despite Buchrucker's open disdain for ideological programs, he formulated the "Programmatic Principles" for the group's first congress in 1930, which echoed Strasser's earlier publications.
+However, Otto Strasser's later split from the Nazi party ultimately had little impact, and his dissident group quickly faded to political insignificance in Germany; Meanwhile, mainstream Nazism continued its strategic appropriation of socialist-sounding rhetoric.
+Despite its anti-capitalist rhetoric, Strasser's movement received material support from British intelligence services and, according to contemporary reports and his own claims, from many German industrialists as well.
+Due to his growing opposition to Hitler, Otto Strasser fled Germany in 1933 and spent the following years in exile in Czechoslovakia, Switzerland, France, and finally Canada, only returning to West Germany in 1953 after World War II.

-Following his return to West Germany, Otto Strasser's post-war ideology, known as "Solidarism" (Solidarismus), served as a significant ideological tool in the new political climate.
-According to historian Christoph Hendrik Müller, in an era where overt Nazism was legally proscribed, Strasser's framework provided a publicly acceptable vehicle for attacking the Federal Republic's new democratic order and its Western alignment.
-Its anti-capitalist and anti-liberal rhetoric functioned as a form of coded economic antisemitism, allowing older völkisch ideas to persist under a new guise.
-Müller notes that this strategic guise was adopted not only by Strasser's followers but was also utilized by figures with direct continuities to Hitler's former Nazi regime and its ideology of Hitlerite Nazism.
-These groups sought a legitimate way to express opposition to the post-war system, whether by co-opting the Strasserist label or utilizing other nationalist facades.
+In West Germany, Otto Strasser created a new ideology framework, "Solidarism" (Solidarismus).
+According to historian Christoph Hendrik Müller, Strasser's framework provided a legal vehicle for attacking the Federal Republic's new democratic order where overt Nazism was proscribed.
+Its anti-capitalistic and anti-liberal rhetoric functioned as a form of coded economic antisemitism, allowing older völkisch ideas to persist under a new guise.
+Müller notes that this guise was adopted not only by Strasser's followers but also by figures with direct continuities to Hitler's Nazi regime and Hitlerite Nazism.